ooples/pine_script_docs/source/language/Variable_declarations.rst

 - A name, using an :ref:`identifier <PageIdentifiers>`
 - The initial value they will have, by using the ``=`` assignment operator.
-  The initial value can be an expression, a function call or a an `if <https://www.tradingview.com/pine-script-reference/v5/#op_if>`__, `for <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__, `while <https://www.tradingview.com/pine-script-reference/v5/#op_while>`__ or
+  The initial value can be an expression, a function call or an `if <https://www.tradingview.com/pine-script-reference/v5/#op_if>`__, `for <https://www.tradingview.com/pine-script-reference/v5/#op_for>`__, `while <https://www.tradingview.com/pine-script-reference/v5/#op_while>`__ or